torvalds/linux/Documentation/admin-guide/bcache.rst

 C) Corrupt bcache crashes the kernel at device registration time:

 This should never happen.
-If it does happen, then you have found a bug!
+If it does happen, then you have found a !
 Please report it to the bcache development list: linux-bcache@vger.kernel.org

 Be sure to provide as much information that you can including kernel dmesg